PoPGRI/Race/pages/pages-root-folder/index.md

 ## Important Dates

-*GRAIC 2022 is still under construction, all dates are tentative.
-Please check back often for updated dates.*

 - **May 5, 1-3pm (CT)**: [CPS-IOT Week 2022](https://cpsiotweek.neslab.it/), final results and live GRAIC event.
 Zoom link to be published
 - **May 1: Race day, submissions close, final races held**
 - **April 18: Submissions open**